alibaba-archive/sneaky/README.md

 excludes = node_modules, .git
 ```

-## options

-## example

-Deploy all projects defined in configure file
+deploy all projects defined in configure file
 ```
 $ sneaky deploy
 ```

-Deploy chosen projects
+deploy chosen projects
 ```
 $ sneaky deploy async
 ```

-Configure sneaky
+configure sneaky
 ```
 $ sneaky config
 ```

 ## Use Local Configure File

-Put .sneakyrc in your repository
+put .sneakyrc in your repository

-And enter your repository directory
+and enter your repository directory

-Typein `sneaky d`
+typein `sneaky d`

-Or `sneaky d [project]`
+or `sneaky d [project]`

-Will deploy with your local configure file
+will deploy with your local configure file

+## Change Log

+###v0.4.2
+1. remove `servers`,`user`,`autoTag` configuration fields, rename `destination` to `destinations`
+2. destinations can use the ssh path `user@server:/path/to/directory` or local path `/path/to/directory`
+3. support deploy from remote git repositories, e.g. `source = https://github.com/sailxjx/sneaky`

+###v0.3.0
+1. support use `.sneakyrc` file in current pwd

 ## LICENSE
 MIT